 The building provides five floors of Grade A office accommodation with views across the River Wear towards the Wearmouth Bridge and ground floor retail, café and restaurant offers.

 Designed with five themes in mind: a healthy office, a sustainable workplace, an appealing workplace, a lean building, and a contextual response, The Beam sets a high standard of workplace accommodation for the site.

-The project is a joint venture between Sunderland City Council, Carillion and Igloo.
-The Beam is now solely owned by Sunderland City Council
+The project was a joint venture between Sunderland City Council, Carillion and Igloo.
+The Beam is now solely owned by Sunderland City Council.

 As part of the wider 5.5 hectare Riverside Sunderland development, The Beam is central to this significant regeneration project in Sunderland city centre.